coder/docs/admin/access-control/organizations.md

 field.

-You will not be able to make any changes _unless_ you are removing namespaces that no longer contain environments with Coder deployments v1.17.0 or later (if you remove namespaces from the `namespaceWhitelist` field, the environments in the namespaces are no longer accessible).
+You will not be able to make any changes _unless_ you are removing namespaces that no longer contain workspaces with Coder deployments v1.17.0 or later (if you remove namespaces from the `namespaceWhitelist` field, the workspaces in the namespaces are no longer accessible).

-For older Coder deployments, you can continue using existing environments in whitelisted namespaces, though you cannot create new environments in those namespaces.
+For older Coder deployments, you can continue using existing workspaces in whitelisted namespaces, though you cannot create new workspaces in those namespaces.

-If you want to separate Coder environments by namespaces in a Kubernetes cluster, you can do so by
+If you want to separate Coder workspaces by namespaces in a Kubernetes cluster, you can do so by
 [deploying a new workspace provider](../workspace-providers/deployment.md) to each additional namespace in the cluster.
-The workspace provider provisions environments to the namespace it has been deployed to, and you can control access to each workspace provider via an organization allowlist to replace the previous organization namespace behaviors.
+The workspace provider provisions workspaces to the namespace it has been deployed to, and you can control access to each workspace provider via an organization allowlist to replace the previous organization namespace behaviors.